NortonAlex/DAESIM/README.md

 - [Clean Code](https://thixalongmy.haugiang.gov.vn/media/1175/clean_code.pdf) (buying the book is also a good option)
 - [Refactoring](http://silab.fon.bg.ac.rs/wp-content/uploads/2016/10/Refactoring-Improving-the-Design-of-Existing-Code-Addison-Wesley-Professional-1999.pdf) (buying the book is also a good option)
 - [Refactoring guru](refactoring.guru), incredible resource for understanding coding patterns and how to make them better (There is also a book, could be worth investing in)
-- [End of object inheritance](https://www.youtube.com/watch?v=3MNVP9-hglc) This one is hard to explain and understand until you start writing lots of code, but its worth watching (and re-watching) to understand the coding style you see in MAGICC
+- [End of object inheritance](https://www.youtube.com/watch?v=3MNVP9-hglc) This one is hard to explain and understand until you start writing lots of code, but its worth watching (and re-watching) to understand the coding style you see in new climate models (e.g. MAGICC)
-- [End of object inheritance](https://www.youtube.com/watch?v=3MNVP9-hglc) This one is hard to explain and understand until you start writing lots of code, but its worth watching (and re-watching) to understand the coding style you see in MAGICC
+- [End of object inheritance](https://www.youtube.com/watch?v=3MNVP9-hglc) This one is hard to explain and understand until you start writing lots of code, but its worth watching (and re-watching) to understand the coding style you see in new climate models (e.g. MAGICC)
 - [Composition over inheritance](https://www.youtube.com/watch?v=0mcP8ZpUR38) A nice explainer to see the principles of the above in practice
 - [Dependency injection vs. inversion](https://www.youtube.com/watch?v=2ejbLVkCndI) A further explainer to see the above in practice